Changing web hosting can be super painful – or it can be a cinch, depends on your approach.

 1. Find a New Web Host

 Before you make the switch, you have to know where you're going!
-You're going to be upgrading to something better, faster, cheaper – ideally all three!
+You're likely to be upgrading to something better, faster, cheaper – mayb all three!

 The top features you want to look for to make the switch easier include:

 - Concierge migration (Kinsta and SiteGround offer this)

 - If not concierge, then an easy migration tool (WP Engine has this)

 - Allows multiple websites, if you're migrating more than one